-Babuyan Claro Volcano, also known as Mount Pangasun, is a volcano located on Babuyan Island, the northernmost of the Babuyan group of islands in Luzon Strait, north of the main island of Luzon in the Philippines.
+Babuyan Claro Volcano, also known as Mount Pangasun, is a potentially active volcano located on Babuyan Island, the northernmost of the Babuyan group of islands in Luzon Strait, north of the main island of Luzon in the Philippines.
 It is classified as one of the active volcanoes of the country with the last confirmed eruption in 1860.

 The volcano is politically located in the similarly-named Barangay of Babuyan Claro, in the Municipality of Calayan, Cagayan province, in the Cagayan Valley Region (Region II) of the country.

 Babuyan Claro is a stratovolcano with an elevation of 843 meters (2,766 ft) and a base diameter of about 8 kilometers (5.0 mi) located in the center of Babuyan Island (also referred to as Babuyan Claro Island).
 It has four morphologically-fresh volcanic edifices: Mt.
 Cayonan in the south, Mt.
 Naydi and Mt.
 Dionisio in the southeast.
-Babuyan Claro has two very well-preserved craters 300 and 400 meters (980 and 1,310 ft) in diameter
+Babuyan Claro has two very well-preserved craters 300 and 400 meters (980 and 1,310 ft) in diameter.